Corollarium/modelarium/docs/laraveltutorial.md

 # Getting started tutorial: a Laravel Graphql backend application in two minutes

 So let's create a web application using Laravel and Lighthouse with a Graphql endpoint.
+A [full source code ready to use is available](https://github.com/Corollarium/modelarium-example).

+## Deps

 Create a base Laravel project:

 ```
 composer create-project laravel/laravel myawesomeproject